António Costa: Third term (2022–2024)

 Costa replaced Santos with João Galamba, who submitted his resignation in May 2023 as the TAP scandal widened.
 Opposition parties said that Galamba concealed from parliament that he had proposed that then TAP CEO Christine Ourmières-Widener meet Socialist lawmakers to prepare for a parliamentary hearing about her severance package.
 Widener was later fired after an official inspection found that the severance was illegal.
 Galamba initially said the preparatory meeting was TAP's idea, but acknowledged it was he who had told Widener that, if she wanted, she could attend the meeting where his advisors would also be present.

-Galamba added that one of his advisors, who took notes on what was discussed at the meeting, had been fired and taken a laptop with confidential information with him.
+Galamba stated that one of his advisors, who took notes on what was discussed at the meeting, had been fired and taken a laptop with confidential information with him.
 The laptop was later recovered by the national intelligence service SIS, leading to accusations from the opposition of government overreach since such cases were a police matter.
-Costa denied that neither he nor any member of the government had given orders to SIS to recover the laptop.
-He added that he would reject the resignation of Galamba, keeping him in the job against president Marcelo Rebelo de Sousa's and the opposition's request.
+Costa denied that either he or any member of the government had given orders to SIS to recover the laptop.
+He stated that he would reject the resignation of Galamba, keeping him in the job against president Marcelo Rebelo de Sousa's and the opposition's request.
 President Rebelo de Sousa responded by issuing a warning that Costa's government needed to work on preserving its credibility, while refraining from using his power to dissolve parliament.